Bone and Soft Tissue Tumor Treatments

 It’s understandable to have concerns if your child has a bone or soft tissue tumor.
 Even noncancerous (benign) tumors may require treatment, and you want to make sure your child is in the best hands.
 Our Bone and Soft Tissue Tumors Program is one of the country’s largest and most comprehensive programs.

-Does Your Child Need Orthopaedic Surgery?
+Does Your Child Need Orthopedic Surgery?

 A child who has a cancerous (malignant) bone or soft tissue tumor needs medical care.
 For some children, chemotherapy or radiation therapy effectively treats cancer without the need for surgery.
-Other children need one (or both) of these therapies to shrink the tumor before orthopaedic surgery.
+Other children need one (or both) of these therapies to shrink the tumor before orthopedic surgery.

 Bone and Soft Tissue Tumor Treatments